scala/scala-lang/_posts/2024-11-19-release-notes-3.6.0.md

 ```

 Other changes to type classes involve the stabilisation of context bounds for type members.
-The next mechanism allows to definition of an abstract given instance that needs to be provided by the class implementing trait that defines abstract given.
+This mechanism allows defining an abstract given instance that needs to be provided by a class implementing the trait that defines an abstract given.

 ```scala
 trait Collection: